Project

 we shouldn’t be using exponential notation when numbers are too big for the number of digits allowed.

-Added by Olga Abramovich about 8 years ago.
-Updated about 8 years ago.
+Added by Olga Abramovich over 8 years ago.
+Updated over 8 years ago.

 Status: